Broader Impacts Fair

 Astronomy & Astrophysics Department Outreach

-A wide range of education and outreach opportunities are available on campus and in the Chicago area for faculty and students in the Department of Astronomy and Astrophysics.
+A wide range of education and outreach opportunities are available on campus and in the Chicago area.
 From early childhood enrichment at local preschools to lectures at libraries and community centers for older adults, department members are active in sharing the excitement of discovery with the public.
 Learn more.

 CMB-S4 Outreach Mission

 The CMB-S4 Collaboration is committed to a robust program of education and public outreach (EPO).
-We focus on broadening the audience of our education and outreach programs to increase the diversity of participation in CMB science and Astronomy and Physics.
 The CMB-S4 EPO program engages the public, families, and K-12 students with cutting-edge science that seeks to inspire wonder and curiosity across a range of audiences.
 Our research attempts to answer some of the most fundamental questions in our universe.
 Read more.

-Opportunities: We are looking for volunteers who are willing to support outreach programs for K-12 audiences, families, teachers, and adults.
+Outreach Opportunities: We are looking for student volunteers (undergraduate and graduate) who are willing to support outreach programs for K-12 audiences, families, teachers, and adults.
 Many of the outreach programs include the need for volunteers to guide hands-on learning experiences and could include after school and summer programs.
 Other volunteer duties can include managing and growing a presence on social media (twitter, Facebook, and Instagram) by posting outreach programs and science research updates.

 Relevant Disciplines: cosmology, astronomy, astrophysics, and physics